mrlunchbox777/advent-of-code-2025/days/day3/README.md

 ```

 The tests validate:
-- Two-digit number finding logic for various inputs
+- Variable digit count finding logic (2, 3, 5, 12 digits)
-- Expected results for example data (sum = 357)
+- Expected results for example data (2 digits: sum = 357, 12 digits: sum = 3121910778619)

 ## Implementation

 - **`Entry` struct**: Represents a line of digits
 - **`NewEntry`**: Creates an Entry from a string
-- **`FindLargestTwoDigitNumber()`**: Examines all pairs of digits (i, j) where i < j, computes the concatenation in order, and returns the pair that forms the largest two-digit number
+- **`FindLargestNumber(n)`**: Examines all combinations of n digit positions maintaining order, computes the concatenation, and returns the combination that forms the largest n-digit number
+- **`FindLargestTwoDigitNumber()`**: Convenience wrapper for `FindLargestNumber(2)` for backward compatibility

 ### Algorithm

 1. Extract all digits from the input line
-2. For each pair of positions (i, j) where i < j:
+2. Generate all combinations of n positions where position indices maintain increasing order
-   - Compute the two-digit number: `digit[i] * 10 + digit[j]`
+3. For each combination:
+   - Concatenate the digits at those positions
+   - Calculate the resulting number
-3. Return the pair with the maximum value
+4. Return the combination with the maximum value

+The algorithm uses recursion to generate all valid combinations of n positions from the available digits.

 ## Thoughts On AI Solutions

 1. This time the AI misunderstood the requirement to keep the order of digits as they appear in the input.
 It initially generated a solution that allowed reordering, which was incorrect.
 It also corrupted its own code during refactoring attempts again.
 It caught itself in the end and fixed the issues.
+2. I tested the solution against the puzzle input and it calculated the correct answer.
+3. For part 2, I asked the AI to generalize the solution to handle any n-digit count.
+It adjusted the logic and produced a working solution based on the example data.
+4. When I ran the solution against the puzzle input for n=12, it was too slow to complete.

 Today